We are Covid compliant according to OSHA guidelines.

 • Ladder or step stool

-Pro Tip: Before heading to the store, measure your old fan’s housing (the part installed in the ceiling) and the duct size.
-This ensures your replacement fan will fit without major ceiling surgery.
+Pro Tip: Before heading to the store, measure your old fan’s housing and duct size.
+This ensures your replacement fits without any drywall surgery.

 Step-by-Step Guide

-Let’s get down to business.
+Let’s get to work.
 Here’s how to replace that tired old fan with a shiny new one.

 Step 1: Power Down, Sherlock